stephenbyrne99/ncurl/README.md

 The script will build from source and install to `~/.local/bin` (or `~/bin` if `.local/bin` doesn't exist).
 If needed, it will also provide instructions to add the installation directory to your PATH.

-> **Prerequisite:** You need an Anthropic API key.
-Export it in your shell before running `ncurl`.

 ### Setting Up Your API Key

+> **Prerequisite:** You need an Anthropic API key to use ncurl.

-To avoid having to export your API key each time, add it to your shell's configuration file:
+Add your API key to your shell's configuration file:

 **For Bash users (.bashrc):**
 ```bash